manojdhakshan/TamilLite-Gan-A-Lightweight-graph-attention-network-for-Handwritten-Tamil-Character-Recognition-usi/README.md

-To complete this assignment, we can use a Python web framework such as Flask or Django to create an API server.
-You can then use a GraphQL library such as Graphene to handle the GraphQL calls at "/gql".
+To complete this assignment, we can use a Python web framework such as Flask or Django to create an API server. we can then use a GraphQL library such as Graphene to handle the GraphQL calls at "/gql".

 Here is an example implementation using Flask and Graphene: